cliffrc/cliffrc.github.io/posts/choosing-a-field.md

 - Choose the field you were educated in: not necessarily.

-- Choose the field you have the most experience in: ...
+- Choose the field you have the most experience in: not really.

-- Choose the field you are most qualified to do.
+- Choose the field you are most qualified to do: not necessarily so.

 - ...